RCA 1802: Embedded use

 The COSMAC was unique among early 8-bit processors in that it had been explicitly designed for microcomputer use; other designs of the era were invariably aimed at the embedded processor space, and those that had been designed for computer use were generally more complex systems, and often 16-bit.
-Although the COSMAC had been designed for computer use, RCA's slow market entry and undersupported attempts in this market ultimately failed and other processors like the MOS 6502 and Zilog Z80 would come to dominate this market.
+Although the COSMAC had been designed for computer use, RCA's slow market entry and undersupported attempts in this market ultimately failed and other processors like the MOS 6502, Intel 8080 and Zilog Z80 would come to dominate this market.
 Ironically, COSMAC would ultimately find great success in the embedded market, because its CMOS design allowed it to work at lower power.
 By the late 1970s it was widely used in many industrial settings, and especially aerospace.
-The 1802 ran the Galileo probe to Jupiter in 1989, and it remains in use in similar roles to this day.
+Multiple 1802s were used as auxiliary IO processors in the Galileo probe to Jupiter in 1989, and it remains in use in similar roles to this day.

 Applications

 Microcomputer systems

-A number of early microcomputers were based on the 1802, including the COSMAC ELF (1976), Netronics ELF II, Quest SuperELF, COSMAC VIP, Comx-35, Finnish Telmac 1800, Telmac TMC-600 and Oscom Nano, Yugoslav Pecom 32 and 64, and the Cybervision systems sold through Montgomery Ward in the late 1970s, as well as the RCA Studio II video game console (one of the first consoles to use bitmapped graphics).
-The Edukit single-board computer trainer system, similar to an expanded COSMAC Elf, was offered by Modus Systems Ltd. in Britain in the early 1980s.
+A number of early microcomputers were based on the 1802, including the COSMAC ELF (1976), Netronics ELF II, Quest SuperELF, COSMAC VIP, Comx-35, Finnish Telmac 1800, Telmac TMC-600 and Oscom Nano, Yugoslav Pecom 32 and 64, and the CyberVision 2001 systems sold through Montgomery Ward in the late 1970s, as well as the RCA Studio II video game console (one of the first consoles to use bitmapped graphics).
+The Edukit single-board computer trainer system, similar to an expanded COSMAC ELF, was offered by Modus Systems Ltd. in Britain in the early 1980s.
 Infinite Incorporated produced an 1802-based, S-100 bus expandable console computer trainer in the late 1970s called the UC1800, available assembled or in kit form.